ellipsis-drive/python-package/docs/path/raster/timestamp/index.md

 **Mandatory arguments**

-- extent (a dictionary with properties xMin, xMax, yMin, yMax of type float)
+- extent in WGS84 (a dictionary with properties xMin, xMax, yMin, yMax of type float)
 - pathId (uuid)
 - timestampId (uuid)

 **Optional arguments**

 - token (string)
-- epsg (int) the espg code of the coordinate system of the coordinates of the extent.
-Default 4326 web mercator
 - reproject (boolean) whether to reproject the output raster to the coordiante system of the given extent
 - showProgress (bool) default True